 I purchased a new IC-7300 in June 2018 to revamp my /P setup – after mixing the KX3 and FT-857 depending upon my operating mood, band conditions etc, I wanted something that had a) a good RX b) a visual display.
-My options were limited within the scope of “portable” (not to mention my budget!) and I wasn’t prepared to go down the KXPA+PX3 route (around £1800 just to have 100-watts, an ATU and the Panadapter)…
+My options were limited within the scope of “portable” (not to mention budget) and I wasn’t prepared to go down the KXPA+PX3 route (around £1800 just to have 100-watts, an ATU and the Panadapter).

-Obviously, that left the IC-7300 which had been on my radar since buying the TS-590SG 2 years ago – It was a difficult choice but I think I made the right one as I much prefer the Kenwood as a “workhorse” (big chassis, twin cooling fans).
+Obviously, that left the IC-7300 which had been on my radar since buying the TS-590SG in April 2016.
+It was a difficult choice but I think I made the right one as I much prefer the Kenwood as a “workhorse” for the Shack with its big chassis, twin cooling fans and traditional radio layout.

 - Easy to drive – I only had to resort to the manual a few times

-- TX audio is very punchy – easily able to get a clean 100-watts peak (safe ALC zone)
+- TX audio is very punchy – easily able to get a clean 100-watts peak (within the safe ALC zone)

-- SD Card to store/recall settings (different operators, perhaps?) as well as audio playback+record
+- SD Card to store/recall settings (eg: different operator settings)

 - Nice “main dial split lock” feature (see below)

 - CW “auto-tune” surprisingly good (much like the TS-590SG), and faster/better than the KX3

 - 4m / 70MHz – the only downside here is that I had to make a dipole for it!